thehackerwithin/illinois/make.md

         rm -rf *.o test
 ~~~

 Here $@ becomes the target, $< is the first prerequesite, and $^ is all the prerequisites.
-This has made the file less reabable, but does offer any benefit in this simiple example.
+This has made the file less readable, but doesn't offer any benefit in this simiple example.

 ###A More complicated example